golang/website/_content/ref/mod.md

 A `go.mod` file may contain at most one `go` directive.
 Most commands will add a `go` directive with the current Go version if one is not present.

+As of the Go 1.17 release, if the `go` directive is missing, `go 1.16` is assumed.

 ```
 GoDirective = "go" GoVersion newline .
 GoVersion = string | ident .  /* valid release version; see above */